Here is the failure pattern Arsum diagnoses most often, and it is not the one you expect.

 Use these five criteria to decide:

 1. ML team depth.
-Do you have two or more engineers with production ML or MLOps experience – not data analysts or general-purpose software engineers?
-If not, in-house development means hiring before building, which adds six to twelve months and significant recruiting cost before the first line of model code is written.
+Do you have two or more engineers with production ML or MLOps experience, not data analysts or general-purpose software engineers?
+If not, in-house development means hiring before building, which adds significant recruiting time before the first line of model code is written.

 2. Domain specificity.
-Is your problem specific enough to your industry that a generalist firm would need four to six weeks of ramp just to understand the context?
+Is your problem specific enough to your industry that a generalist firm would need meaningful ramp time just to understand the context?
 High domain specificity favors either a specialized firm that has operated in your vertical or an internal team with subject matter experts embedded throughout the build.

 3. Timeline pressure.
-Can your organization absorb twelve to eighteen months to hire, onboard, and ramp ML engineers before reaching a production system?
-If the problem is tied to a competitive threat, a compliance deadline, or a revenue target, the hiring cycle eliminates in-house as a realistic option for this project.
+Can your organization absorb a long hiring, onboarding, and ramp period before reaching a production system?
+If the problem is tied to a competitive threat, a compliance deadline, or a revenue target, the hiring cycle may eliminate in-house as a realistic option for this project.

 5. Long-term ownership capacity.
 Who owns the system after launch?
 AI systems require ongoing retraining and monitoring.
-If internal ownership is undefined before the build starts, the organization will remain dependent on whoever built the system – internal or external – indefinitely.
-That dependency is manageable if it is planned; it is costly if it is discovered after deployment.
+If internal ownership is undefined before the build starts, the organization will remain dependent on whoever built the system, internal or external, for longer than expected.

-If you answer “no” or “unclear” to three or more of these, a specialist firm is the faster, lower-risk path for the first build.
-That does not mean outsourcing the problem definition – internal ownership of success criteria is non-negotiable regardless of who writes the code.
+If you answer “no” or “unclear” to three or more of these, a specialist firm is often the faster, lower-risk path for the first build.
+That does not mean outsourcing the problem definition, internal ownership of success criteria is non-negotiable regardless of who writes the code.

 Frequently Asked Questions